Safety and Outdoor Ethics

 Be considerate of others

 - Public lands are for everyone.
-Respect other visitors and protect the quality of their outdoor experience.
+Respect other visitors and their outdoor experience.

 - Yield to horseback riders.
 Step to the downhill side of the trail when encountering pack stock.

 - Let nature's sounds prevail.
-Avoid loud voices and noises (this includes playing music loudly)!
+Avoid loud voices, noises and music.

 Camp responsibly